JeromeSiljanUTA/media-control-sway/README.md

 | **`loop [STATUS]`**          | Print or set the loop status.
 Either "None", "Track", or "Playlist".                                   |
 | **`shuffle [STATUS]`**       | Print or set the shuffle status.
 Either "On", "Off".                                                   |

+## To Do
+ - [ ] Package media-control-sway for AUR
+ - [ ] Make e-build for media-control-sway
+ - [ ] Have install script ignore appropriate bindsyms
+ - [ ] Use `wlr-foreign-toplevel` protocol
+ - [ ] Create makefile
+ - [ ] Add config file functionality that allows changes to default player